 A user who did not log any active event but was active in the previous time period (day, week, or month).
 For example, a user who was active on January 1st but not active on January 2nd would be considered a dormant user on January 2nd.

 The left module of the chart control panel allows you to pick and choose what event you want to focus on in your Lifecycle chart.
 The default selection is '[Amplitude] Any Event', which will bucket users based on any event they have fired.
 You can select between other '[Amplitude]' events or any other event you have instrumented.
 You can also narrow down your paths by segmenting the data by user properties or cohorts by using the right module.
 You can click on the "Users" dropdown to utilize our account-level reporting feature or use the "+where" clause to segment your users.

-The Churn chart shows the distribution of churned users (new, current, and resurrected) for a particular day, week, or month.
-For example, a churned new user on October 1st is a user who was new on October 1st but churned on October 2nd.
+The Dormant chart shows the distribution of dormant users (new, current, and resurrected) for a particular day, week, or month.
+For example, a dormant new user on August 10th (shown in the bar between August 9th and August 10th) is a user who was new on August 9th but became dormant on August 10th.

-The Pulse chart shows the ratio of incoming users (e.g. new and resurrected users) versus outgoing users (e.g. churned users) for a particular day, week, or month.
-The ratio allows you to understand how many active users you gain for each user that churns.
+The Pulse chart shows the ratio of incoming users (e.g. new and resurrected users) versus outgoing users (e.g. dormant users) for a particular day, week, or month.
+The ratio allows you to understand how many active users you gain for each user that becomes dormant.

 Specifically, Pulse uses the following formula:

-(# of new users + # of resurrected users) / (# of churned users)
+(# of new users + # of resurrected users) / (# of dormant users)